AnaMaria Rivera Law Firm

 Once your application is reviewed, USCIS will issue a decision.
 If approved, you will receive authorization to live and work legally in the U.S. under TPS.

-Required
+Required documentation for

 • Proof of nationality (passport, birth certificate, etc.).